Gautham-Barathwaj-Padmanaban/Linear-Regression-Compared/README.md

 3. Using fminunc - Quasi Newton
 4. Using fminunc - Trust-Region

-The code can be reused to perform multivariate linear regression problems of all kinds using all these methods.
+The code has been written in a generalized manner and thus can be reused to perform multivariate linear regression problems of all kinds using all the methods mentioned above.